GateNLP/gateplugin-Python/docs/python-install.md

 ## MacOS

-* Install the 64 bit distribution for Python 3.x from https://conda.io/miniconda.html
+* Install the 64 bit distribution for Python 3.5 or later from https://conda.io/miniconda.html
   * Download the file
   * Start a terminal and ...
   * Change permissions to make it executable: